Cearbhall Ó Dálaigh: Judicial career

-In 1953, aged 42, Ó Dálaigh was nominated as the youngest-ever justice of the Supreme Court by Éamon de Valera, and appointed by President Seán T. O'Kelly.
+In 1953, aged 42, Ó Dálaigh was nominated by Éamon de Valera as the youngest-ever justice of the Supreme Court, and appointed by President Seán T. O'Kelly.
 Ronan Keane notes that although Ó Dálaigh had limited experience as a barrister, he was well-liked as a justice for his courtesy and respected for the clarity of his analysis.
 He also served on government commissions into taxation and higher education in the 1950s and 1960s.

 While serving as a justice, Ó Dálaigh remained active in the arts community, serving as Chair of the Cultural Relations Committee, a body established by the Department of Foreign Affairs to promote Irish culture abroad.
 An urban legend suggests that Ó Dálaigh and his friend, the actor Cyril Cusack, picketed the Dublin launch of Disney's Darby O'Gill and the Little People in 1959, over the film's perceived stereotyping of Irish people.
 However, there is no known contemporary reference to this having occurred.
 He also served as vice president of the Dublin Theatre Festival during this period.

 In 1961, he was appointed to replace Conor Maguire as Chief Justice of Ireland by President de Valera, on the nomination of Taoiseach Seán Lemass.
 The appointment was controversial in legal circles, especially with Ó Dálaigh's fellow justice Cecil Lavery, who believed that as the senior judge on the court, he should have been nominated.
 Seán Lemass observed that he hoped the appointment of Ó Dálaigh, and of 43-year-old Brian Walsh to replace him as an ordinary justice, would lead to the Irish Supreme Court taking on a more interventionist and liberal character, like its American counterpart.